-- electricity that is consumed by a consumer based on a meter reading or an estimated consumption and any service fee;
+- (a) electricity that is consumed by a consumer based on a meter reading or an estimated consumption and availability and basic fees and any service fee;

-- (b) water that is consumed by a consumer based on a meter reading or an estimated consumption or water availability fees;
+- (b) water that is consumed by a consumer based on a meter reading or an estimated consumption or water availability fees and basic fees;

 - (c) refuse removal and disposal;

-- (d) sanitation services and sanitation availability fees;
+- (d) sanitation / sewerage services and sanitation / sewerage availability fees and basic fees;

 - (e) rates;

 - (f) interest;

-- (g) connection fees;
+- (g) disconnection and reconnection fees;

-- (h) collection charges, miscellaneous;

-- (i) sundry fees;

-- (j) default administration charges;

-- (k) housing, rentals and instalments

-"Accounting Officer" means the person appointed by the Council as the Accounting Officer of the Municipality in terms of section 82 of the Local Government: Municipal Structures Act (Act No. 117 of 1998) and being the head of the administration and accounting officer in terms of section 60 of the Local Government: Municipal Systems Act 200 (Act No 32 of 2000).
-It will also include any person to whom the Accounting Officer has delegated a power, function or duty but only in respect of that delegated power, function or duty;

-"Act" means the Local Government: Municipal Systems Act, 2000 (Act No. 32 of 2000) as amended from time to time;

-"Actual consumption" means the measured consumption by a customer of a municipal service;

-"Agreement" means a contractual relationship between the Municipality and a customer that arises, either as a result of the Municipality's approval of a written application for municipal services, including any subsequent variation that may be made to that agreement in conformity with this Policy, or that is deemed to be an agreement;

-"Agricultural Property" Means a property that is used primarily for agricultural purposes but, without derogating from section 9, of the Municipal Property Rates Act (Act 6 of 2004) excludes any portion thereof that is used commercially for the hospitality of guests, and excludes the use of the property for the purpose of ecotourism or for the trading in or hunting of game;

-"Applicable charges" means the rate (including assessment rates), charges, tariffs or subsidies determined by the Council;

-"Area of supply" means any area within or partly within the area of jurisdiction of the Municipality to which a service is provided;
+- (h) collection charges, miscellaneous; - (i) sundry fees; - (j) default administration charges; - (k) housing, rentals and instalments - "Accounting Officer" means the person appointed by the Council as the Accounting Officer of the Municipality in terms of section 82 of the Local Government: Municipal Structures Act (Act No. 117 of 1998) and being the head of the administration and accounting officer in terms of section 60 of the Local Government: Municipal Systems Act 200 (Act No 32 of 2000).
+It will also include any person to whom the Accounting Officer has delegated a power, function or duty but only in respect of that delegated power, function or duty; - "Act" means the Local Government: Municipal Systems Act, 2000 (Act No. 32 of 2000) as amended from time to time; - "Actual consumption" means the measured consumption by a customer of a municipal service; - "Agreement" means a contractual relationship between the Municipality and a customer that arises, either as a result of the Municipality's approval of a written application for municipal services, including any subsequent variation that may be made to that agreement in conformity with this Policy, or that is deemed to be an agreement; - "Agricultural Property" Means a property that is used primarily for agricultural purposes but, without derogating from section 9, of the Municipal Property Rates Act (Act 6 of 2004) excludes any portion thereof that is used commercially for the hospitality of guests, and excludes the use of the property for the purpose of ecotourism or for the trading in or hunting of game; - "Applicable charges" means the rate (including assessment rates), charges, tariffs or subsidies determined by the Council; - "Area of supply" means any area within or partly within the area of jurisdiction of the Municipality to which a service is provided;